datanav/docs/configuration.rst

 It supports the ``HTTP`` and ``HTTPS`` protocols.
 It provides session handling, connection pooling and authentication services to sources and sinks which need to communicate with a HTTP server.

+The REST system is an extension of the URL system, so all configuration properties of the URL system can be used.

 Prototype
 ^^^^^^^^^